 Occupational lung diseases account for more than 90% of deaths believed to be linked to past exposures at work.
 These mainly include Chronic Obstructive Pulmonary Disease, Non-asbestos-related Lung Cancer, Asbestos-related Lung Cancer and Mesothelioma.

 Finally, Musculoskeletal Disorders make up 35% of work-related ill health.
 It is estimated the 6.6 million working days were lost in 2017-18 due to musculoskeletal disorders.

 If you are in Agriculture, Construction and Transportation, your industries have the highest rates of musculoskeletal disorders.
 The causes of this can include manual handling, holding awkward or tiring positions and repetitive actions.

-Slips, trips and falls make up 31% of workplace injuries, followed by handing, lifting or carrying which makes up 21%.
-Meanwhile being struck by an object causes 10%, falling from a height makes up 8% and acts of violence cause 7%.
+Slips, trips and falls make up 31% of workplace injuries, followed by handing, lifting or carrying that make up 21%.
+Meanwhile, being struck by an object causes 10%, falling from a height makes up 8% and acts of violence cause 7%.